MSF2141/MechaCar_Statistical_Analysis/README.md

 In your README, create a subheading ## T-Tests on Suspension Coils , then briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.

+Part 4:
+Design a Study Comparing the MechaCar to the Competition (20 points) To receive all points, your study must include the following:
+A metric to be tested is mentioned (5 pt)
+A null hypothesis or an alternative hypothesis is described (5 pt) A statistical test is described to test the hypothesis (5 pt) The data for the statistical test is described (5 pt